yagpdb-cc/yagpdb-cc/birthday/README.md

 ## Configuration
 Before your birthday custom command is ready to go, you still need to configure a few things.
 Please read carefully through their decription before changing anything.

+- `$mods`<br>
+    List of role IDs you consider moderator.
+Separate multiple role IDs by spaces.
 - `$ChannelID`<br>
     Configures where the birthday messages are being sent to.
 - `§bdayMsg`<br>